inkarkat/vim-SpecialFileLocations/README.md

                             contents.
     :CSave[!] [{file}]
     :[range]CWrite[!] [{file}]
+                            Persist buffer into one of the 'cdpath' directories.

     :RootCd {dir}           Change the current directory to project {dir} ...
     :RootEdit {file}        Edit project {file} ...